google-deepmind/torax/README.md

 - Coupled PDEs of ion and electron heat transport, electron particle transport, and current diffusion
     - Finite-volume-method
-    - Multiple solver options: linear with Pereverzev-Corrigan terms, nonlinear with Newton-Raphson, nonlinear with optimization using the jaxopt library
+    - Multiple solver options: linear with Pereverzev-Corrigan terms and the predictor-corrector method, nonlinear with Newton-Raphson, nonlinear with optimization using the jaxopt library
-- Ohmic power, ion-electron heat exchange, fusion power, bootstrap current with the analytical Sauter model
+- Ohmic power, ion-electron heat exchange, fusion power, Bremsstrahlung, and bootstrap current with the analytical Sauter model
-- Time dependent boundary conditions and sources
+- Time dependent boundary conditions, sources, geometry.
 - Coupling to the QLKNN10D [[van de Plassche et al, Phys.
 Plasmas 2020]](https://doi.org/10.1063/1.5134126) QuaLiKiz-neural-network surrogate for physics-based turbulent transport
-- General geometry, provided via CHEASE equilibrium files
+- General geometry, provided via CHEASE or FBT equilibrium files
     - For testing and demonstration purposes, a single CHEASE equilibrium file is available in the data/geo directory.
 It corresponds to an ITER hybrid scenario equilibrium based on simulations in [[Citrin et al, Nucl.
 Fusion 2010]](https://doi.org/10.1088/0029-5515/50/11/115007), and was obtained from [PINT](https://gitlab.com/qualikiz-group/pyntegrated_model).
 A PINT license file is available in data/geo.
+    - Time dependent geometry is supported by provided a time series of geometry files

-Additional heating and current drive sources can be provided by prescribed formulas, or user-provided analytical models.
+Additional heating and current drive sources can be provided by prescribed formulas, user-provided analytical models, or user-provided prescribed data.

 Model implementation was verified through direct comparison of simulation outputs to the RAPTOR [[Felici et al, Plasma Phys.
 Control.
 Fusion 2012]](https://iopscience.iop.org/article/10.1088/0741-3335/54/2/025002) tokamak transport simulator.